kerkelae/disimpy-colab-abstract/README.md

-This repository contains code for reproducing the results of the abstract "GPU-accelerated diffusion-weighted MR simulations on the cloud in Python using Disimpy and freely available hardware" submitted to ISMRM 2022 Annual Meeting.
+This repository contains code for reproducing the results of our abstract "GPU-accelerated diffusion-weighted MR simulations on the cloud in Python using Disimpy and freely available hardware" submitted to ISMRM 2022 Annual Meeting.